- Who is the postbac program intended for?

 The postbac program is designed for individuals who have not taken the prerequisite science courses for admission to medical school.
 Although Bryn Mawr may consider a student who has completed one or two of the required science courses, you are not eligible for the program if you have completed all or a majority of these courses or if you have taken the MCAT.

 Admission to the Bryn Mawr postbac program is very competitive.
-Your application must demonstrate your ability to handle an academically rigorous course load in the sciences as well as a strong commitment to and understanding of medicine.
+Your application must demonstrate your ability to handle an academically rigorous course load in the sciences as well as a strong commitment to, and understanding of, medicine.

-We recommend that college seniors wait until they have received their fall semester grades to apply to the program.
+We strongly recommend that college seniors wait until they have received their fall semester grades to apply to the program.
 The majority of our applicants have already earned their bachelor's degree, and thus have eight semesters of undergraduate courses with grades for the admissions committee to review.
 In the fall semester, college seniors only have six semesters of graded courses.
 It is generally more advantageous to an applicant to show a more comprehensive academic picture.
 If you are concerned that having your registrar's office send an official transcript once fall grades are posted would further delay your application, you are welcome to apply with an official transcript for your freshman through junior years, and a screen shot of your unofficial first semester grades, with an official transcript to follow.
 If you decide to apply before you complete the fall semester, there is a possibility that your application may be placed on hold pending fall grades.

 Although there is no single "right" answer to this question, you should demonstrate that you have carefully thought about your motivation for a career change as well as your commitment to a medical career through your experiences in health-care or social services settings.